SwiftUI relies very heavily on a Swift power feature called “opaque return types”, which you can see in action every time you write some View

 Returning some View

-The first difference is important for performance: SwiftUI needs to be able to look at the views we are showing and understand how they change, so it can correctly update the user interface.
-If we were allowed to change views randomly, it would be really slow for SwiftUI to figure out exactly what changed – it would pretty much need to ditch everything and start again after every small change.
+is important for performance: SwiftUI needs to be able to look at the views we are showing and understand how they change, so it can correctly update the user interface.
+If SwiftUI didn’t have this extra information, it would be really slow for SwiftUI to figure out exactly what changed – it would pretty much need to ditch everything and start again after every small change.

 The second difference is important because of the way SwiftUI builds up its data using ModifiedContent